Chester station (Toronto)

 Chester is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 The station is located on Chester Avenue just north of Danforth Avenue.
-Wi-Fi service is available at this station.
 It opened in 1966 as one of the original stations of this subway line.

 Facilities

 Following the design style set by the stations of the Bloor–Danforth line, Chester station uses a two-colour theme with the station's name in the Toronto Subway font.
 In keeping with the style, Chester's blue trim tiles and light green main tiles complement the original tile colours of Lansdowne and Dufferin, respectively.
 The station has side platforms with 2 tracks serving the station, each with an elevator between platform level and street level at the existing entrance.
 Chester station has two entrances, both located on Chester Avenue just north of Danforth Avenue but on opposite sides of the street.
 A walkway leads to the station from a nearby street to allow access to the station from the west side.
 The Toronto Parking Authority operates a public parking lot across Chester Avenue opposite the subway entrance.

 By 2021, the TTC had installed the artwork titled FLORAE by artist Katharine Harvey.
 The artwork is inspired by native plants and flowers of the area and consists of a series of wall mosaics and art glass elements.
 These were installed over the front entrance and by each of the two elevators.
 The station art is part of the TTC Public Art Program announced in June 2017.